Get insider access

 Treble Amount

 These headphones have a slightly analytical sound profile.
-There's some roll-off in the low and mid-bass frequencies, which means that kicks and basslines lack a bit of oomph, but there's a slight bump in the high-bass to ensure they still sound present and have good attack.
+There's quite a bit of roll-off in the low- and mid-bass frequencies, which means that kicks and basslines lack a bit of oomph, so fans of EDM and hip-hop will be a little disappointed that mixes lack boom and rumble.
 The mid and treble frequencies are balanced, rendering vocals and lead instruments with detail and finesse.
+While there are some slight inconsistencies in the treble range, sibilants still sound natural.

 7.6